Muhammad-Sherif/Smarty/README.md

-# ASP.NET Core Razor Pages Smarty
+# ASP.NET Core Razor Pages PROJECT
 ## Smester Management System (Still not finished yet)
+### Automation system facilitate all traditional work and long time tasks that student and instructor do in the university semster

 #### Application Features

 * Course creation by instructor & course registration by student
 * taking students attendance using qrcode and location
 * Courses and students grades management
 * courses materials upload and download
 * Dashborads Summary for student grades & attendances
 * Differnet roles for instructors and students